War aims of the First World War: Serbia

+Miloš Milojević's 1873 map of Greater Serbia, colouring regions inhabited by Serbs in blue.

-The objective was to acquire Bosnia-Herzegovina from Austria-Hungary and to annex the provinces of Vojvodina, Banat, the Kingdoms of Croatia-Slavonia and Dalmatia (populated by Serbo-Croats), and the Duchy of Carniola (populated by Slovenes), with the aim of uniting them into a South Slavic state, supported by the Kingdom of Montenegro.
+The objective of the Kingdom of Serbia was to acquire Bosnia-Herzegovina from Austria-Hungary and to annex the provinces of Vojvodina, Banat, the Kingdoms of Croatia-Slavonia and Dalmatia (populated by Serbo-Croats), and the Duchy of Carniola (populated by Slovenes), with the aim of uniting them into a South Slavic state, supported by the Kingdom of Montenegro.

 Greece

+1917 propaganda image with text meaning "The Dream of Our Army": at the top, Greek troops move into Constantinople.

 The division of Greece into Venizelist and Monarchist camps did not prevent both sides from pursuing a shared objective: the realization of the "Great Idea," which involved Greek control over Eastern Thrace, the Dardanelles Strait, Constantinople, Smyrna, and its surrounding territory.
 While united in this goal, they differed on the approach.
 During the war, Elefthérios Venizélos supported unconditional alignment with the Allies, believing the conflict would inevitably end in the defeat of the Central Powers.
-Constantine I, by contrast, sought to achieve the same objectives while minimizing risks to the country.
+King Constantine I, by contrast, sought to achieve the same objectives while minimizing risks to the country.

-From Constantine I’s perspective, Greece would not have been able to maintain a front against both the Bulgarians and the Ottomans, despite Allied promises of assistance.
+From King Constantine I’s perspective, Greece would not have been able to maintain a front against both the Bulgarians and the Ottomans, despite Allied promises of assistance.
 The Austro-Hungarian conquest of Serbia in 1915 reinforced his stance.
 He declined to participate in the Gallipoli campaign, anticipating strong Ottoman resistance and opposing the prospect of Allied control over the Straits and Constantinople, which he believed should be reserved for Greece.

 Following the Turkish victory over British, Australian, and New Zealand forces in 1916, Constantine's decision was seen as prudent and increased his domestic standing.
 However, his neutral position did not persist; he was eventually compelled to abdicate, and the Venizelist administration brought Greece into the Entente camp in 1917.
 In 1919, Greece’s alignment was recognized with the validation of its mandate over Eastern Thrace and the Smyrna region.